What is SUSS?

 Will SUSS help to arrange work attachments, service-learning projects and overseas experience for the students?

-We have an Office of Service-Learning & Student Life and Office of Career Development to assist our full-time students with these arrangements.
+We have an Office of Service-Learning & Community Engagement, Office of Student Life and Office of Career Development to assist our full-time students with these arrangements.

 Is summer programme done overseas considered as part of the overseas experience?